marcon29/rails-archery-score-tracker/notes.md

     # it "won't allow allow a score value of X if there is no x-ring" do
     # end

-# ArcherCategory Controller (will i even have a controller - don't want to think right now)
+# ArcherCategory Controller (will i even have a controller? - don't want to think right now)
     - need to restrict so user can't update any items from this model
     - this will have to be part of ArcherCat controller tests